 So you’ve decided to make the move into IT consulting?
-As an IT consultant myself, I can tell you it’s an interesting career and is quite challenging and rewarding.
+It’s an interesting career and is quite challenging and rewarding.
 However, the process to get an IT consulting job can be a bit confusing.
 Let’s take a look at some ways you can find IT consulting jobs.

 The first step to finding a job as an IT consultant is to determine what kind of service you can provide, or what kind of role you can do.